RobinTail/express-zod-api/README.md

 According to [Express.js best practices guide](http://expressjs.com/en/advanced/best-practice-performance.html)
 it might be a good idea to enable GZIP compression of your API responses.

-Install the following additional packages: `compression` and `@types/compression`, and enable or configure compression:

 ```typescript
 import { createConfig } from "express-zod-api";